Snifer/Student-Obsidian-Vault/README.md

 ### Plugins

-The current plugins used during the creation this vault.
+The principal plugins used during the creation this vault.

 ##### Table of content